ak19qp/ICSME2023/Use Cases/Use Case 1/README.md

    - For a Fixed threshold method `(threshold_type = 2)`, execute the following command in the terminal:
      `python3 perf_perser_and_esd.py [pcsdata/input file name] [output file name] 2 [enter threshold here in milliseconds]`\
      As an example, if 10 was selected as the threshold, then whenever a function experienced a wait time of 10 milliseconds or higher in a system call, those runs would be considered as a fail run and vice versa.
-   - For referencing to the next section, we will be using `esddata` as the output file name.
+   - For referencing to the next section, we will be using `esddata.csv` as the output file name.

 ### Analysis
-- This script will calculate execution time / wait time of system calls, the functions which made the system calls by analyzing the call stacks, and finally perform enhanced statistical debugging and generate a csv output.
-You can sort the output based on `Increase` using MS Excel or LibreOffice Calc to find the ranked list of prospective and suspicious and potentially problematic functions that need to be monitored for performance issues.
+Once we have the `esddata.csv` file, which will be in a `comma-separated values (CSV)` format, this file could be opened in MS Excel or LibreOffice Calc to visualize and perform sorting.
+Once it is loaded in a spread sheet viewing tool, you can sort (in descending order) the output based on `Increase` to find the ranked list of prospective, suspicious and potentially problematic functions that need to be monitored for performance issues.
+This `esddata` file could also be used with other scripts for performing your own analysis.

 ## Notes
 - If the addresses converted to names show no function names, then it is highly likely that the `ac_add_options --enable-perf` option for mozconfig was not correctly setup during the firefox build.